- Oggetto:

 Modalità di verifica dell'apprendimento

-- formal accuracy (including grammar)
+Formal accuracy (including grammar)

-- adequate selection of the relevant arguments
+Appropriate selection of relevant arguments

 - Oggetto: